A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Large employers can use an ICHRA to satisfy the employer mandate as long as the ICHRA benefit is substantial enough to make an individual health insurance plan affordable.
 (Note that the affordability determination under ICHRAs uses the same percentage of income that applies to employer group plans, but is calculated based on the price of the lowest-cost Silver plan in the marketplace, after the ICHRA benefit is subtracted from the total cost.
 This is different from the benchmark plan in the marketplace, which is the second-lowest-cost Silver plan.
 The interaction between ICHRAs and premium subsidies in the marketplace is discussed below).

-• There are no limits on how much an employer can reimburse under an ICHRA (unlike a QSEHRA, which does have limits).
+• There are no limits on how much an employer can reimburse under an ICHRA (unlike a QSEHRA, which does have limits), nor are there minimum contribution requirements.

 • An employer cannot offer an employee a choice between a group health plan and an ICHRA; it has to be one or the other.
 An employer can offer both a group health plan and an ICHRA, but they have to be offered to different classes of employees so that no employee has an option to choose between the group plan and the ICHRA.